Choosing the Right Endpoint

 }'

-Typical response time: 2s–10s Best for: Single-page apps (SPAs), sites with lazy loading, pages requiring interaction
+Typical response time: 2s to 10s Best for: Single-page apps (SPAs), sites with lazy loading, JavaScript-rendered content

-Combines HTTP requests with intelligent proxy rotation.
-If the first attempt fails or gets blocked, FourA automatically retries through different proxies and regions.
+Combines HTTP requests with automatic proxy rotation.
+If the first attempt fails or gets blocked, FourA retries through different proxies.

 -H "Content-Type: application/json" \